josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 **Animation:**

 - Uses `@keyframes` animations, and applies them with the `animation` property (or properties)
-- Animates an element between _any number_ of states
+- Animates between _any number_ of states
-- The animation may start because of a trigger event, but is usually either always on, or plays immediately once the element enters the DOM
+- May start because of a trigger event, but is usually either always on, or plays immediately once the element enters the DOM
 - Can repeat any number of times.
 May stay in end state, or revert to beginning state.
 May also alternate directions.
 Elements could also have multiple animations applied at once.

-A basic example might be a loading spinner that rotates indefinitely:
+A basic CSS `animation` example might be a loading spinner that rotates indefinitely:

 ```css
 .spinner {